What Do Caterers Do?

 Flexibility & Creativity

-Recipes may need to be adjusted to cope with food allergies, and cooking methods may have to be altered to conform to religious dietary requirements or personal preferences.
+Recipes may need to be adjusted to comply with food allergies, and cooking methods may have to be altered to conform to religious dietary requirements or personal preferences.
 An imaginative and adaptable person will be able to triumph in these situations, and instill confidence in their clients in the process.

 A caterer has to manage a staff of cooks, servers, cleaners, and dishwashers, while ensuring their team is aware of their schedules, place settings, serving customs, and food safety regulations.
 It may also be necessary to provide direction and advice to customers.